prismmodelchecker/prism-games/prism-examples/pta/firewire/README.txt

 abst: which is represented by a single probabilistic timed automaton and is an abstraction of Impl
       based on the the probabilistic I/O automaton I1 of [SV99].

-For both models we have used the integer semantics given in [KNPS06].

 For more information, see: http://www.prismmodelchecker.org/casestudies/firewire.php